 Before we get into all that, there are two different forms of vitamin K to be aware of.
 Of course, this can make things a bit confusing.
 This will clear it up.

-Today, we are going to focus on K2, sometimes called MK-7, because K2 is often ignored and because it holds several advantages over K1.
-Also, because it has been estimated that deficiency or insufficiency may be as high as 97% in some populations.
+Today, we will focus on K2, sometimes called MK-7, because K2 is often ignored and holds several advantages over K1.
+Also, it has been estimated that deficiency or insufficiency may be as high as 97% in some populations.
 Ultimately, deficiency or insufficiency contributes to one of the biggest underlying factors of many chronic diseases, and I don’t want my readers to miss this important message.

 It is important to know that recent studies have shown that vitamin K2 (specifically) may help treat inflammation in the body.
 That is big news.
 In fact, a study published in the Journal of Medicinal Food confirmed the role of vitamin K2 (as MK-7) in the modulation of inflammatory biomarkers.
 Many other studies are finding similar things.
 This is important to note for several reasons but especially because of inflammation’s role in chronic disease.
 And here is another really good paper regarding inflammation.

-That is actually a dangerous situation.
-Many do not understand that inflammation may have severely damaged their tissues over that long period of time (sometimes decades).
-That damaged tissue is a ticking timebomb that can result in a slew of different diseases.
+That is a dangerous situation.
+Many do not understand that inflammation may have severely damaged their tissues over that long period (sometimes decades).
+That damaged tissue is a ticking timebomb that can result in many diseases.
 Guess what?
-Your doctor may not catch it either.
-In fact, the damage usually goes unnoticed until symptoms of some disease begin to show.
+Your doctor may not catch it, either.
+The damage usually goes unnoticed until symptoms of some disease begin to show.
 By then, it may be too late to fix everything you need to.

 I want you to understand that long-term and uncontrolled inflammation is thought to play a role in almost every major chronic disease facing Americans today.
 This includes cancer, heart disease, diabetes, Alzheimer’s disease, depression, and many others.
 According to Dr. Mercola, “Chronic inflammation is the source of many diseases, including cancer, obesity, and heart disease, which essentially makes it the leading cause of death in the U.S. (Mercola, 2012).”
 In other words, this is one of those topics you want to take seriously.

 As you can imagine, keeping inflammation down is vital for long-term health and recovery.
-Thankfully, science has found that K2 (specifically) can help put a stop to dangerous inflammation.
-So basically, that means that vitamin K2 has the ability to oppose many of the leading causes of death in America, either directly or indirectly.
+Thankfully, science has found that K2 (specifically) can help stop dangerous inflammation.
+So basically, vitamin K2 can oppose many of the leading causes of death in America, either directly or indirectly.

 That may sound like great news but consider the recent trend away from animal products and the complete avoidance of fermented foods.
 Is it any wonder that so many are insufficient or deficient in this vital nutrient?
 Of course, not only is this a problem for those who avoid animal products and fermented foods, but it may also be a problem for those who suffer from a compromised intestinal lining.

 So, what can we do?
 The first step is to try and heal the gut.
 That should always be step one.
-If you heal the gut, you will absorb more of what you need.
-I will not get into all of that in this article, but I will say that your diet is critical.
+You will absorb more of what you need if you heal the gut.
+I will not get into all that in this article, but I will say that your diet is critical.
 However, I would suggest thinking twice about fad diets that push you away from vital nutrients such as K2, B12, glutamine, creatine, taurine, etc., and be wary of the diets that push you towards a diet rich in lectins, phytates, oxalates, mycotoxins, pesticides, and so on.
 I will also say that most of your immune system resides in the gut.
 Take care of it, and it will take care of you.